tomnil/tomnil.github.io/_articles/Development/Jira/UpdateParentIssueStorypoints.md

 ![](2020-04-03-20-57-01.png)

 This document describes how to use the time tracking fields to update the story points of the parent issue :)

+Ps.
+Also check out the solution to this problem, but in "v2.0" style [here](StoryPointsForAll.md).

 ## Prereqs